Pontiac, MI (PRWEB) February 12, 2014

 About the Author

-John Paul was born just before the dawn of World War II in Socialistic Federative Republic of Yugoslavia.
-Having earned his degree in structural engineering and education, he went on to serve the compulsory military term of the Socialistic Federative Republic of Yugoslavia.
+John Paul was born just before the dawn of World War II in the Kingdom of Yugoslavia.
+Having earned a degree in structural engineering, he went on to serve the compulsory military term of the Socialistic Federative Republic of Yugoslavia.
 In 1969, he arrived in Detroit.
 “Utopia’s Suicide” is also available in Serbian under the name “Utopije Samoubitstvo.”